Does Apex Legends have skill-based matchmaking?

 mad maggie in apex legends

-Apex Legends continues to be one of the most popular battle royale game’s out there.
-Season 13 is fast approaching, bringing a new Legend and more.
+Apex Legends continues to be one of the most popular battle royale games out there.
+Season 18 is already here and has brought a character-changing rework for Revenant along with some other much-needed nerfs and buffs.
 But it hasn’t avoided one of the most hotly debated topics in the gaming space — skill-based matchmaking.

-Apex Legends has a dedicated ranked mode, pitting players against others of almost the exact same skill level.
+Apex Legends’ dedicated ranked mode, which also received a big update, pits players against others of almost the exact same skill level.
 However, players feel that public matches can be just as competitive as Ranked, and blame it on skill-based matchmaking.

 We’re breaking down how skill-based matchmaking works, and whether it exists in Apex Legends.